fosternilsson516/excel-ai-agent-cli-poc/README.md

     ```bash
     venv\Scripts\activate  # On Windows
     source venv/bin/activate  # On macOS/Linux
-    Use code with caution.
     ```

 2.  **Run the CLI:**

     ```bash
-    python app.py
+    python main.py
-    Use code with caution.
     ```

 ### Future Plans

-Excel Integration: Use openpyxl or xlwings to directly write results back to the original Excel file or enable real-time manipulation.
+Excel Integration: Currently use openpyxl  (may use xlwings in the future for real-time manipulation) to directly write results back to the original Excel file.
 File Format Expansion: Integrate Apache Tika to support a wider range of file types for metadata extraction.

 ### Contributing